 - Replace the seat.

 Once you have followed all the 23 steps listed, you will need to discard the used oil in an environmentally friendly manner.
-You can pour the used oil back into the new oils container and take it to your nearest auto shop or the spares shop where you bought the oil.
+You can pour the used oil back into the now empty oil bottle and take it to your nearest auto shop or the shop where you bought the oil.
 They will dispose of it for you.
 Considering 1 liter of oil can contaminate 1 million liters of water, it is essential to be responsible.

 How Much Does An Oil Change On A Sea-Doo Cost?